-Neem is a natural pesticide found in the seeds of fruit and bark from the neem tree.
-Now, before you raise your eyebrows and shut your computer, think about what pesticide really means: It repels and kills bugs.
-The difference between neem and the pesticides well-known for their chemical composition, is that neem is completely natural and safe for dogs.
-Neem also has many different healing powers in other areas of dog health.
-Neem can contribute to a healthy coat and skin, can be used as an insect and pest repellant, and is beneficial for the overall health of your pet.
+Neem oil is a natural compound found in the seeds of the neem tree.
+It has many uses, most notably as a pesticide.
+It repels and kills bugs.
+The difference between the oil and the pesticides well-known for their chemical composition, is that neem is completely natural and generally safe for dogs.
+Neem oil also has many different healing powers in other areas of dog health.
+It can contribute to a healthy coat and skin, has anti-inflammatory, antifungal and antibacterial properties, and is beneficial for the overall health of your pet.

 Skin and Coat

 When dogs have a skin allergy or other condition, it can be hard to diagnose exactly what is causing it.
 It can be environmental or nutrition-based, or can simply be a condition that they were born with.
-Also, many older dogs suffer from some type of dry skin or fungus, because they struggle to keep themselves clean.
-Neem oil is most well-known for being an additive in shampoo and other skin products.
-It can clean up ringworm and other fungi, along with helping your dog have healthy skin and coat.
-Neem oil has even been proven to help atopic dermatitis in dogs in several studies.
-You can either buy shampoo with neem oil already in it, or you can add pure neem oil to your existing pet shampoo.
+Some older dogs suffer from dry skin or fungal and bacterial infections, because they struggle to keep themselves clean.
+Neem oil is well-known for being an additive in shampoo and other skin products.
+It can clean up ringworm and other fungi, along with helping your dog have healthy skin and a lustrous coat.
+The product has even been proven to help atopic dermatitis in dogs in several studies.
+You can either buy shampoo with the oil already in it, or you can add a neem dilution to your existing pet shampoo.

 Bug Off, Bugs!

-Neem oil is a natural pesticide or, in the case of dogs, a bug repellant.
-Neem oil can be a great way to keep those pesky insects away from your dog.
-It helps with flea infestation, flies, and most of, all ticks.
+Neem oil is a natural pesticide or, in the case of dogs, a bug repellent.
+Applying a spray mix can be a great way to keep those pesky insects away from your dog.
+It helps with flea infestations and the battle against mosquitos and midges.
 Because neem oil is all natural, it is a great substitute for chemical-based flea and tick products.
-The dangers with these products lies with the potential with your dog licking or consuming them accidentally.
+The dangers with these products lie with the potential of your dog licking or consuming them accidentally.
 Also, many dogs can have an allergic reaction to these products.
-Neem oil does not protect against the brown dog tick or tapeworms, but it does fight off other internal parasites.
-This oil is most generally used externally, but can be ingested in a dry-leaf form.
+Neem oil does not protect against the brown dog tick or tapeworm.
+It should not be used a the sole parasite preventative, however; veterinarians recommend it be used along with conventional medicine.